Kites: Educational & Recreational

 April is National Kite Month

 When kite-making with younger kids, the possibilities for DIY kites are endless – and many (if not most) of them can be created using recycled materials!
-Families can make a simple construction paper kite using sticks found outside, take leftover wax or tissue paper to create a colorful flying creature, staple together printer paper for a binoculars-shaped flying object, or turn paper shopping bags into uniquely decorated kites.
-Each one of these projects presents an opportunity for practice cooperating, reading and following directions, motor-related skills like tracing and cutting, and using tools for measurement, and also allows plenty of space for kiddos to exercise their imagination and creativity!
+Families can make a simple construction paper kite using sticks found outside, take leftover wax or tissue paper to create a colorful flying design, staple together printer paper for a binoculars-shaped flying object, or turn paper shopping bags into uniquely decorated kites.
+Each of these projects presents an opportunity for practice cooperating, reading and following directions, motor-related skills like tracing and cutting, and using tools for measurement, and plenty of space for kiddos to exercise their imagination and creativity!

 KITES IN LITERATURE & MUSIC

 Add some kite-themed books to your reading pile to supplement your kite studies and flying fun.
 Western MA author Jane Yolen’s The Emperor and the Kite tells a story about a young girl who separated from her father and used a kite to connect with him.
 In contrast, Ji-Li Jiang’s Red Kite, Blue Kite (illustrated by local artist Greg Ruth) tells a similar story, where a young boy communicates with his father using a kite-code.
 In contrast, his father is imprisoned during China’s Cultural Revolution.
 Less serious kite-themed books include Oliver Jeffer’s silly story Stuck, and Kite Day: A Bear and Mole Story, a story of friendship and cooperation by Will Hillenbrand.